Results.

 8 January 2019

-High Court may execute a Sharia Court decree and order vacant possession where the respondent fails to challenge the judgment.
+High Court may execute Sharia Court probate and property orders where respondent fails to appeal, respond or surrender possession.

 7 January 2019